 The Unified CCE

-solution relies on Microsoft Windows IPSec and/or Cisco IOS IPSec to secure
+solution relies on one or both of Microsoft Windows IPsec and Cisco IOS IPsec to secure

 critical links between VMs and sites.
-The solution can be secured either by
+You can secure the solution in the following ways:

-deploying peer-to-peer IPSec tunnels between the VMs and sites, or by deploying
+deploying peer-to-peer IPsec tunnels between the VMs and sites

-a more restrictive and preconfigured Network Isolation IPSec policy, or by
+a more restrictive and preconfigured Network Isolation IPsec polic

-configuration for each communication path that needs to be secured, using the
+configuration for each communication path that must be secured, using the

 Unified CCE servers.